Xonshiz/Hulusubs_dl/ReadMe.md

 6.)
 Added the "Setup.py" file to fetch external libraries.

 7.)
 Windows Binary added.

+8.)
+Batch ripping of subs for whole series.

 If you have any queries or want me to make a script to automate something, feel free to drop me an email at : xonshiz[at]psychoticelites.com